austin-rt/blockinvaders/README.md

 - Block Invaders is Currently **desktop only**.
 - The minimum width is set to 804px.
-- If player shoots too fast, the "bullet" class gets stuck until the player fires in the same column.
+- If player shoots too fast, the "bullet" class gets stuck on the div until the player fires in the same column.
 Implemented a bullet cooldown as a temporary fix.

 ### **_Screen Shots_**
 ##### Landing Page